urllib3/urllib3/docs/user-guide.rst

     # {"origin": "127.0.0.1"}

-Alternatively, Custom JSON libraries such as `orjson` can be used to encode data, retrieve data by decoding and deserializing the :attr:`~response.HTTPResponse.data` attribute of the request:
+Alternatively, Custom JSON libraries such as `orjson` can be used to encode data, retrieve data by decoding and deserializing the :attr:`~urllib3.response.HTTPResponse.data` attribute of the request:

 .. code-block:: python